Wheels00/dog-phone/README.md

 - Automatically run all scripts on boot

 ### Installation
-- Install all components and dependencies by shell script
+- Install all components and dependencies by running setup.sh

 # Approach thus far
 This may not be the best approach, but it's what I have thus far.